-In general, in all four study countries respondents showed and claimed lack of information about the criteria of animal welfare as well as organic poultry meat labels.
-This lack of information was negatively reflected in the trust in these labels.
+In general, in all four study countries respondents showed and claimed lack of information about the specific criteria of animal welfare as well as organic poultry meat labels.
+This lack of information was negatively reflected in the trust in these labels, which will be outlined in the next section.
 In principle, it is evident that discussants would like to receive more information about the criteria of animal welfare labels.